Dead or Alive (band): 1977–1982: Formation, Nightmares In Wax and early singles

 In 1977, Burns formed a punk band with contemporaries Julian Cope, Pete Wylie, and Phil Hurst, calling themselves the Mystery Girls.
 They only had one performance (opening for Sham 69 at Eric's Club in Liverpool in November 1977) before disintegrating.
 Cope stated that Burns's performing style drew from the transgender punk performer Jayne County and Wylie recalled that "his head looked like someone had melted a load of black vinyl down into a kind of space quiff."

-Burns continued in early-1979 with a new band, Rainbows Over Nagasaki (subsequently renamed Nightmares In Wax), featuring a gothic post-punk sound, with backing from keyboardist Martin Healy, guitarist Mick Reid, bassist Rob Jones (who left to be replaced by Walter Ogden), and drummer Paul Hornby (who also exited after the band's formation to be replaced by Phil Hurst).
+Burns and keyboardist Martin Healy formed a new band in 1979, initially Rainbows Over Nagasaki but soon renamed Nightmares In Wax, featuring a gothic post-punk sound, along with guitarist Mick Reid, bassist Rob Jones (later replaced by Walter Ogden), and drummer Paul Hornby (later replaced by Phil Hurst).
 The group played their first gig supporting Wire at Eric's Club in July 1979, and recorded demos which included a cover of the Simon Dupree and the Big Sound song "Kites", a feature of their early shows.

 Their sole release under the name Nightmares In Wax was a 7-inch EP, Birth of a Nation, released in March 1980 on Inevitable Records.
 The EP featured "Black Leather", which turned halfway into KC and the Sunshine Band's "That's the Way (I Like It)".
 Two of the tracks from the EP, "Girl Song" and "Shangri-La", were re-released in 1985 as a 12” single, following the band’s later rise to fame.

 In 1980, during a line-up change, Burns changed the band's name once more to Dead or Alive.
 The band went through several line-up changes over the next three years while recording a series of independent singles.
 Dead or Alive's singles started charting on the UK Indie Chart, beginning with 1982's "The Stranger" reaching No. 7.
 This prompted major label Epic Records to sign the band in 1983.
-Their first release for Epic was the single "Misty Circles", which appeared at No. 100 on the major UK Singles Chart in 1983.
-Two more singles co-produced by Zeus B. Held ("What I Want" and "I'd Do Anything") were released but mainstream success continued to elude the band.